Miroslav Nemec (footballer)

-Player career
+Playing career

 Miroslav Nemec's football career began at Agrostav Sásová where he played since he was twelve years old and lasted until the beginning of his compulsory military service.
 During compulsory military service he played for "B" team Dukla Banská Bystrica.
 After finishing compulsory military service he played for TJ Selce (the third league).
 From 1996, he has played at following teams: Tatran Prešov, 1.
 FC Košice, DAC Dunajská Streda, MŠK Žilina, Matador Púchov, FK Atyrau (Kazakhstan), and FC Ekibastuzets (Kazakhstan).
 After his return from Kazakhstan he retired from his active football career in 1996.
 During the 2011/2012 season, he was a member of the TOP Eleven ObFZ Žilina.

 After he quit his football career he switched to the position of a football coach.
 He worked as an assistant head coach of MŠK Žilina, as well as head coach of U-19 and reserve teams.
 He worked as an assistant to head coach Dariusz Kubicki in Podbeskidzie Bielsko-Biała in Poland in Ekstraklasa.
 From October 2015 he was a head coach of the team OFK Teplička nad Váhom, participant in II. league (DOXXbet league).
 He led to save the team in II. league.
 From October 2015 he was a head coach of the team MFK Frýdek-Místek (II. ligue), Czech Republic.
 He led to save the team in II. league.
 From 2017 to February 2020 he was head coach of A team Telen Vision, Zimbabwe.
 From January to July 2020, he worked in the FC Nitra team as an assistant and head coach.
 From 2024 is Miroslav Nemec Technical Manager in Tadamon Sour SC Lebanon.